Ewersra/SEProject1/README.md

 python run.py urls.txt
 ```

-The final ouput of the program will be in files called sentiments1, sentiments2, sentiments3, sentiments4, sentiments5
+The final ouput of the program will be in files called sentiments1, sentiments2, sentiments3, sentiments4, sentiments5.
+All located in the Data/sentiments folder